-Gary’s practice is limited to high-stakes patent and trademark infringement litigation where he acts as either lead or local counsel to attorneys not admitted to the Federal Courts in Massachusetts and New Hampshire.
+Gary’s practice is limited to high-stakes patent and trademark infringement litigation where he acts as either lead or local counsel to attorneys not admitted to the Federal Courts in Massachusetts, New Hampshire and Maine.

 Gary was admitted as an attorney at the age of 24 in 1984, the same year he graduated from law school with a Doctor of Jurisprudence with Honors.
 He holds a Bachelor of Science degree in both Chemistry and Biology that he received in 1981.
 He is admitted as a registered attorney at the U.S. Patent and Trademark Office in Washington, DC.
 Gary started Lambert Shortell & Connaughton in 1989 after having served for three years as a criminal prosecutor and defense counsel on active duty in the U.S. Marine Corps and after having worked for two years in a large law firm in Boston.